gavinklfong/servlet-spring-forex-trade/README.md

 ![Unit Test for Repository](https://raw.githubusercontent.com/gavinklfong/reactive-spring-forex-trade/master/blob/Testing-Unit_Test-Repository.jpg?raw=true)

 ### Integration Test

 Next, end-to-end test is executed as if a real application.
 Thus, spring context is fully loaded using @SpringBootTest annotation

 WebTestClient is used as API client which triggers HTTP requests to API endpoints and verify the actual result.

+### Contract Test

+This sample demonstrates the contract test on the provider side.
+The test reads contract definition from resource folder "pacts" and verify whether the forex APIs conforms to the contract.